 When my second child was a baby, I made all of her activities taste-safe by using food so keep this in mind if you have to make activities for kids with a big age gap.

 Best Sensory Kids Activities for Any Occasion

-Before we jump into the instructions, check out this TV segment from Good Morning Washington where I show you how easy it is to make our four favorite sensory kid activities.
+Before we jump into the instructions, click here to check out this TV segment from Good Morning Washington where I show you how easy it is to make our four favorite sensory kid activities.

 - A large plastic bin